xamarin/XamarinComponents/README.md

-# Open Source Components for Xamarin
+# Open Source Components

 [![GitHub License](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/xamarin/XamarinComponents/blob/master/LICENSE)

-Open Source Components for Xamarin are a collection of open source components (including bindings and plugins) created by Xamarin and others in the community.
+These are a collection of open source components (including bindings and plugins) created by Xamarin and others in the community.

 ## Status

 Please note that this repository of bindings for third-party mobile libraries is considered unsupported and unmaintained.
-We have moved many of the most popular and essential bindings to other repositories where they will be supported: https://github.com/xamarin/XamarinComponents/pull/1417.
+We have moved many of the most popular and essential bindings to other repositories.

-Existing bindings published from this repository will continue to be available on NuGet, but will not receive fixes or updates to newer versions.
+Existing bindings published from this repository will not receive fixes or updates to newer versions.

 For details of bindings officially supported by Microsoft, see the [Support](https://github.com/xamarin/XamarinComponents/blob/main/Support.md) page.